A book cover with a heart in it

 This is a book of hope, and I will share what it was that made me realize that I was going to survive the darkness, and what gave me reason to finally smile.
 I will tell you of visits I have received from Malinda, and I will share experiences of others that have felt the same type of pain, and who have also been blessed to gain a sure knowledge of their loved ones’ presence around them.

 By the way, I know for a fact that I will see Malinda again.
 After the countless tender encounters I have had with her, and the number of times she has communicated with me, I would be a fool to doubt a life hereafter.
 I also know that our love is way too strong to be severed simply by a heart that ceased to beat.
 I wish that I could write about exactly what happens after our earthly life has ended, but nobody has filled me in on the exact details.
-I don’t have the “rule book,” for which I have longed since Mal’s death 19 months ago.
+I don’t have the rule book, for which I have longed since Mal’s death 19 months ago.
 What I do have, however, is a knowledge that she lives, that she’s near me, and that she’s waiting for me to join her.

 I will not sugarcoat anything, and I promise to be very honest in my writing.
 I am a wordsmith, and I can paint a great picture with the keyboard, but artwork is not the purpose of this particular writing project.
-I am going to let you in to my day-to-day record of our journey, but there will be more than the journey’s days.
+I am going to let you into my day-to-day record of our journey, but there will be more than the journey’s days.
 I will tell you what I felt, and how you may feel too.
 And most importantly, I will tell you the things I have learned that have helped me start to fill the empty spot in my heart.

 As you read Filling Empty, please pay close attention to how many times the word “compelled” is used.
-I assure you that when I get a feeling, it’s just a feeling, but when I feel “compelled,” the thought comes from a much higher source.
+I assure you that when I get a feeling, it’s just a feeling, but when I feel compelled, the thought comes from a much higher source.
 It has been that way my whole life, but has never been so evident than it has been since losing Malinda.

 I guess that it’s because now, I am listening.